peter-leonov/ngx_http_js_module/README.markdown

 ### $range

-Like the `$contentLength` this property is used for test porposes only.
+Like the `$contentLength` this property is used for test purposes only.

 It does fully duplicate the logic of `$contentLength` but for the `Range` header.